cdl-saarland/CGO17_ArtifactEvaluation/README.md

 *Optimistic Loop Optimization* paper at CGO17.

 The full implementation has been made available as part of the open source tool Polly.
-There are no special repositories or unmerged patches needed.
-All it takes to try out the work described in the paper is a recent version of LLVM, Clang, and Polly.
+Thus, all it takes to try out the work described in the paper is a recent version of LLVM, Clang, and Polly.

 Note: *Since LLVM and Polly are under constant improvement, the results might differ between version.
 However, while the exact numbers might be different we